 ISO-New England (ISO-NE) is designated by the Federal Energy Regulatory Commission as the Regional Transmission Organization that manages the New England region's bulk power generation and transmission system and the region's open access transmission tariff.
 ISO New England carries out its mission in three ways: by ensuring the day-to-day reliable operation of New England's bulk power generation and transmission system, by overseeing and ensuring the fair administration of the region's wholesale electricity markets, and by managing comprehensive, regional planning processes.

-In 1999, the Vermont Public Service Board, based on recommendations of the Public Service Department and a settlement with Vermont utilities, created the nation's first statewide efficiency utility (EEU).
-Efficiency Vermont was established as the statewide EEU, administered by the Vermont Energy Investment Corporation (VEIC), under a contract with the Public Service Board.
+In 1999, the Vermont Public Utility Commission, based on recommendations of the Public Service Department and a settlement with Vermont utilities, created the nation's first statewide efficiency utility (EEU).
+Efficiency Vermont was established as the statewide EEU, administered by the Vermont Energy Investment Corporation (VEIC), under a contract with the Public Utility Commission.
 Burlington Electric Department is also designated as the EEU for its service territory.
 The EEUs’ purpose is to support targeted energy efficiency programs that reduce the electricity usage of businesses and individuals.
 The programs the EEU provides were formerly the responsibility of individual utilities.
 In 2010, the regulatory model for the EEUs was modified to an "order of appointment" to more closely resemble the regulation of distribution utilities.
-For more information on historical proceedings related to the EEUs, visit the Board's energy efficiency web page.
+For more information on historical proceedings related to the EEUs, visit the Commission's energy efficiency page.